Skip to main content

 Becoming a Computer Scientist

-Evidence how to log on, create a suitable file structure, saving in different file formats, formatting in documents, sending an email
+Evidence how to log on, create a suitable file structure, saving in different file formats, formatting in documents, sending an email, using co-pilot.

 Threads: Digital Literacy/ Computational Thinking